Home » Business Email Etiquette Blog » Are You an e-Tattler at Work?

 Prioritize “Need to Know”

-Only Cc: others when they must be kept informed.
-Not just because you want them to know.
-But because they must know.
-Two different standards there.
+Only Cc others when they must be informed, not just because you want them to know, but because they must know.
+There are two different standards there.

 • Is it because you are trying to expose a coworker’s behavior or lack thereof?